tom-seddon/ADJI/README.md

 up the same settings non-interactively (e.g., from `!BOOT` or a loader program).

+The `*JSETUP` settings will persist across a SHIFT+BREAK or BREAK if you do it straight away after `*JSETUP`.
+After running a game, they might not survive a subsequent BREAK, even if the joystick was working fine in game - the state has to be stored

 ## `*JOFF` - switch digital joystick support off

 No parameters required.